Zelensky criticizes Brazilian neutrality: ‘If someone captures land, kills a people, rapes women and tortures children, how can I be neutral?’ | World

 He recalled that Russia captured a part of Ukrainian territory in 2014, Crimea.
 This war would be a second wave of territory taking.

 “That’s the meaning of neutrality, and that’s why I don’t support that position.
-I told that to the president (Bolsonaro)”, said Zelensky.
+I told this to the president (Bolsonaro)”, said Zelensky.

 The Ukrainian president then said that he counts on the people of Brazil.
 “I’m sure they support the same values as us, no matter what language we speak, we are the same people,” he said.